bee64/chrome-archive/READMe.md

 A Chrome extension to help you manage your tabs!

 ## TODO
-* Edit Name
-* Add individual tab to existing entries
+* Add individual tab to existing archive
-* Remove individual tab from an existing entry
+* Remove individual tab from an existing archive
 * Save current open tabs as an existing archive
 * Animations